-the first single from
+the second single from

 Of the Morning